pingel-org/axle/README.md

 pingel.org
 ==========

-These project focuses on core programming concepts, languages, and patterns.
+These projects focus on core programming concepts, languages, and patterns.
 I am particularly intersted in in domains like linguistics, artificial intelligence, (interactive) data visualization, and Category Theory.